 (Sidenote: Coincidentally, reproduction bobbin cases can result in jammed bobbin cases, too.
 We quit carrying the replica bobbin cases several years ago.
 Although they look very much like an original there are enough variances and manufacturing flaws that they rarely work well.
 Be very careful when purchasing one — make sure it is guaranteed by your seller and fully tested.)

 Many thanks to our friend, Tom Motter, for his work in measuring bobbin thicknesses.
 Because the inferior bobbins are almost indistinguishable from the proper-fitting bobbins to the naked eye, Tom has provided the range of measurements for bobbins that do work using his machinist’s micrometer.
-Proper-fitting bobbins fall within the range of .0295 to .0300 inches thick.
+Proper-fitting bobbins will have a maximum thickness of 0.300 inches.
 Nevertheless, the information of getting your bobbin case off the machine (if stuck from a bad bobbin) is still relevant because most Featherweight owners do not have such a tool for measuring.

 Just like the vintage original bobbins, we know these new Featherweight bobbins will eventually be passed down with your machine and they need to work well for many generations.